mikepfrank/GLaDOS/README.md

  - ``david-dev`` -- David is a GPT-3/code-davinci-002 persona.
 Base model for RLHF versions of GPT-3.5.
 [Includes codebase changes.]
  - ``davinci-stable``, ``davinci-dev`` -- DaVinci is a GPT-3/text-davinci-003 persona. **NOTE: The davinci-dev branch is under active development; the most recent stable version is on 'davinci-stable'...**
  - ``turbo``, ``lingo``, and ``lingua`` -- Turbo, Lingo and Lingua are all GPT-3/gpt-3.5-turbo (ChatGPT) personas.
 Note that these use a different back-end API endpoint (``chat-completions``) from the previous cases.
 Lingo & Lingua's Telegram bots were customized by gpt-3.5-turbo (accessed via the Playground).
 [Includes codebase changes.]
  - ``max`` -- Max or "Turbo Max" is a GPT-3/gpt-3.5-turbo-16k persona.
+(So far he's only set up to use the Telegram bot.)
 He is distinct from Turbo in the sense of having a 4x larger context window.
  - ``aria-stable``, ``aria`` -- Aria Turing is a GPT-4 persona.
 Her Telegram bot was customized by GPT-4 (accessed under ChatGPT Plus).
 [Includes codebase changes.]
  - ``mpf``, ``mpf-dev`` -- Mike's stable & development branches.
 [For experimental code changes.]